pythonai170624/pages/A12a-randomf.md

 **When Is Scaling Needed?**

-Only when the algorithm is sensitive to the scale of the data.
-For example:
-- ✅ Needed: Logistic Regression, K-Nearest Neighbors, SVM, Gradient Descent-based models
+Feature scaling is needed when the algorithm relies on **distance, gradient optimization, or numerical stability**

+Examples:
+- ✅ **Needed**:
+  - Logistic Regression
+  - Linear Regression (if using gradient descent)
+  - Polynomial Regression
+  - K-Nearest Neighbors (KNN)
+  - Support Vector Machines (SVM)
+- ❌ **Not Needed**:
+  - Decision Trees
+  - Random Forest
+  - XGBoost
-- ❌ Not Needed: Decision Trees, Random Forest, XGBoost, LightGBM
+  - LightGBM

 **Summary**